-6. Submission
+6 Submission

 Proposals are to be jointly prepared by Swiss and Korean applicants.
-They must be submitted by the Swiss main applicant to the SNSF via its electronic submission system mySNF (www.mysnf.ch).
+They must be submitted by the Swiss corresponding applicant to the SNSF via its electronic submission system mySNF (www.mysnf.ch).

-The Korean main applicant must submit the same research plan (English and Korean versions) through Korea's national electronic submission system (ernd.nrf.re.kr).
+The Korean corresponding applicant must submit the same research plan (English and Korean versions) through Korea's national electronic submission system (iris.go.kr).